John Hoagland: Personal

 John Hoagland was born in San Diego, California to Helen and Al Hoagland in 1947.
 Hoagland was the oldest of their five children.
-The family was native to San Diego, where John attended Helix High School and remained for college in 1965 college at the University of California, San Diego in 1965.
+The family was native to San Diego, where John attended Helix High School and remained in 1965 at the University of California, San Diego.
 Hoagland studied under a world renowned scholar and author, Herbert Marcuse, who wrote Eros and Civilization along with One Dimensional Man.
 Marcuse, alongside another classmate of Hoagland's, Angela Davis, influenced Hoagland to become a journalist.
 During the Vietnam War, he applied for and received conscientious objector status.
 In 1970, Hoagland was at a massive anti-war movement in downtown Los Angeles, when the journalist Ruben Salazar was shot and killed by police.
 Hoagland was arrested along with his friends and his video equipment confiscated.
 He divorced and took his son Eros with him.

 Hoagland's son, Eros Hoagland, is also a photographer who currently works in conflict zones around the globe.